AlexBaranovIT/Reservation-Telegram-bot/README.md

 # Reservation-Telegram-bot
 This is Telegram bot for reservation.
 I made it to book a tennis court, but you can change it if you want to.
+Also you can change all messages that bot sends